junxit/us-congress-bills-114/metadata.md

 - 2016-12-05 — Introduced in House
 - 2016-12-05 — Referred to the House Committee on Veterans' Affairs.
 - 2016-12-05 — Referred to the Subcommittee on Health.
+- 2016-12-07 — Considered under suspension of the rules. (consideration: CR H7202-7203)
+- 2016-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6435.
+- 2016-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-07 — Mr. Roe (TN) moved to suspend the rules and pass the bill.
+- 2016-12-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7202)
+- 2016-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7202)